vseryakov/backendjs/README.md

   Return list of accounts by the given condition, calls `db.select` for bk_account table.
 Parameters are the column values to be matched and all parameters starting with underscore are control parameters that goes into options of the `db.select` call with underscore removed.
 This will work for SQL databases only because DynamoDB or Cassandra will not search by non primary keys.
-In DynamoDB case this will run ScanTable action which will be very expensive for large tables.
+In the DynamoDB case this will run ScanTable action which will be very expensive for large tables.

   Example: